yasibena/redux-react-ecommerce/README.md

 ### Redux Setup
 Our Redux setup is organized into a `redux` folder.
 Within this folder, you'll find `store.js` which sets up the Redux store.
 Additionally, there is a `feature` folder that contains different slices for handling various parts of the state.

-#### Store Configuration

-The `store.js` file is responsible for configuring the Redux store.
-Here’s a snippet of how it’s set up:

 ### Redux Setup

 Our Redux setup is organized into a `redux` folder.
 Within this folder, you'll find `store.js` which sets up the Redux store.
 Additionally, there is a `feature` folder that contains different slices for handling various parts of the state.